An Overview of Formulae for the Higher-Order Kinematics of Lower-Pair Chains with Applications in Robotics and Mechanism Theory: Conclusion and Outlook

 Formulating the kinematics of serial and closed loop linkages using the POE provides a flexible modeling approach, in terms of readily available geometric data, and gives rise to very compact and efficient expressions for all derivatives necessary for various kinematic and dynamic tasks.
 The basic (including some novel) relations were summarized in this paper and it was shown how they can be applied to some of the basic tasks in robotics and mechanism analysis.
 The formulations were derived for the spatial representation of twists.
 The latter leads to efficient recursive formulations, which is why it is used in mechanisms theory and recently also in MBS dynamics.
 Yet, in several robotics applications the motion is prescribed using the body-fixed or hybrid representation of twists.
 Their relations have been briefly discussed in section \ref{secRepresentations}.
 The derivations of the reported formulae using these representations is an open research topic.
 Future research will in particular investigate and compare the numerical efficiency of the relations using different representations.

-In order to make the formulations easier accessible to the reader, several of the presented relations have been implemented in a Mathematica$^{ \copyright }$ package that is available at \texttt{ www.dropbox.com/sh/487ghqzncegped3/AABuEafULYvCSD8Cke6IAvV0a?dl=0}.
+In order to make the formulations easier accessible to the reader, several of the presented relations have been implemented in a Mathematica$^{ \copyright }$ package that is available as supplementary data in \cite {MendeleyDataset}.